pandeyravi15/SGMBL/README.md

 where 2 is Markov model order, 0.90 is the threshold for segmentation, 0.95 is the threshold for first-step clustering (grouping contiguous similar segments), and 0.99 is the threshold for second-step clustering (grouping non-contiguous similar segments or clusters).
 These 4 parameters can be tuned by the user from command prompt.

 Also ```BLAST+``` tools must be installed on your computer.
-Again same genome as used for building models will be use to make BLAST DB.
+Genomes used for building models will be use to make BLAST database.

 -----------------------------------
 OUTPUTS